 - How to establish and operate energy communities in integrated local energy systems?

 - Opportunities and impacts of digital technologies for energy communities

 - From tools development to a living energy community project

 90 minutes session with 4 presentations from speakers and moderated panel discussion.
-The session will be interactive and dynamic.
-The speakers will use slides to convey key messages, but the audience will be involved through a moderated Q&A session between the speakers and the audience.
-To maximise the output of the debate, a series of cross-questions for the speakers will also be developed.
+The session was interactive and dynamic.
+The speakers used slides to convey key messages, but the audience was involved through a moderated Q&A session between the speakers and the audience.
+To maximise the output of the debate, a series of cross-questions for the speakers was also developed.

 - Introduction from moderator and opening polls: 10 minutes

 - 5 minute-presentationsx4, alternated with interactive polls: 30 minutes

 - Panel discussion: 45 minutes (of which, 10 minutes will be for audience questions)